couchbaselabs/node-ottoman/CONTRIBUTING.md

   ```
   git checkout -b MY_BRANCH_NAME
   ```
-3. Install yarn (if you dont already have it):
+3. Install yarn (if you don't already have it installed):
   ```
   npm install -g yarn
   ```